GPUTreeShap: Massively Parallel Exact Calculation of SHAP Scores for Tree Ensembles: GPUTreeShap

 As paths share information that is represented in a redundant manner in the collection of lists representing a tree, reformulating trees increases memory consumption: assuming balanced trees, it increases space complexity from $O(TL)$ to $O(TDL)$ in the worst case.
 However, this additional memory consumption is not significant in practice.

 Considering each path element, we use a lower and an upper bound to represent the range of feature values that can flow through a particular branch of the tree when the corresponding feature is present.
 For example, the root node in Figure~\ref{fig:unique_path} has split condition $f_0 < 0.5$.
 Therefore, if the feature is present, the left branch from this node contains instances where $-\infty \leq f_0 < 0.5$, and the right branch contains instances where $0.5 \leq f_0 < \infty$.
-This representation is useful for the next preprocessing step where we combine duplicate feature occurrences along a decision tree path.
+This representation is useful for the next preprocessing step, where we combine duplicate feature occurrences along a decision tree path.

-Figure~\ref{fig:path_elements} shows the unique paths extracted from Figure~\ref{fig:unique_path}.
+Figure~\ref{fig:path_elements} shows two unique paths extracted from Figure~\ref{fig:unique_path}.
 An entire tree ensemble can be represented in this form.
 Crucially, this representation contains sufficient information to compute the ensemble's SHAP values.